Steve Braunias (b.1960)

 - Analyse Chris Else’s book review of Biografi

-- How do you write a book review?
+- Why do people write book reviews?

 - Examples of common tropes / conventions